 The student is referred to the appropriate graduate staff person in the student's academic department.
-STE students contact Katie Sanchez at kosanchez@fsu.edu.
+STE students contact Veronica Houck at vhouck@fsu.edu.

 I need to register for classes.
 Can you register me?

 No. OASIS staff cannot register students for classes or build courses.